medwatt/gmid/README.md

 # MOSFET Characterization in Python

-## Motivation
+## Introduction

-This tool has the following goals:
+This is is simple tool for:

-1. Provide an easy way of creating plots of MOSFET parameters, such as those used in the gm/ID design methodology.

-2. Provide a tool that does not depend on any proprietary software or require licensing fees.

-3. Open source so that it can be easily modified/extended by the user.
+1. Generating lookup tables of mosfet parameters.
+2. Making plots of mosfet parameters.

 ## Installation